-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 110, or ENG 111

-This course covers the history, major philosophies, components, and current practices and problems of the field of corrections.
+This course covers the history, major philosophies, components, and current pracices and problems of the field of corrections.
 Topics include historical evolution, functions of the various components, alternatives to incarceration, treatment programs, inmate control, and other related topics.
 Upon completion, students should be able to explain the various components, processes, and functions of the correctional system.